sahanedirisingha/SNP/README.md

 # SNP
-This is fo our SNP lectures
+This is for our SNP lectures